 Free guest wireless access is also available for students’ visiting friends and family.

-The Information Security Office protects the University's information assets and ensures that students have access to all of the information resources they need.
-This office provides advice to students on how to best protect themselves, as well as ensuring that the University is protected with modern defense capabilities against malware, virus outbreaks, and other attacks.
+The Information Security Office advocates for the protection of the University’s information assets, and works with campus groups to ensure that students, faculty, and staff have access to all of the information resources they need.
+This office provides advice to the SCU community on how to best protect themselves, as well as ensuring that the University is protected against malware, virus outbreaks, and other attacks with modern defense capabilities.

 Technology Help Desk

 Located on the first floor of the Harrington Learning Commons, staff are ready to help you with your computing and network needs.
 During the academic quarter, the Technology Help Desk is typically open seven days a week.
 Specific hours and contact information, as well as summer and intersession hours, can be found on the SCU Technology website.